Roman number d. How do Roman numerals work?

 Examples

-Quite often, to highlight the numbers in the text, a line was drawn over them: LXIV.
-Sometimes the line was drawn both above and below: XXXII- in particular, it is customary to highlight Roman numerals in Russian handwritten text (this is not used in typographic typesetting due to technical complexity).
-For other authors, the overline could indicate an increase in the value of the figure by 1000 times: VM = 6000.
+Quite often, to highlight numbers in the text, a line was drawn over them: LXIV.
+Sometimes a line was drawn both above and below: XXXII- in particular, it is customary to highlight Roman numerals in Russian handwritten text (this is not used in typesetting due to technical complexity).
+For other authors, the overbar could indicate an increase in the value of the figure by 1000 times: VM = 6000.

 • IV = 4